 It is a sad fact of life that many people see scars as a disfigurement.
 They are often associated with “the bad guy” in a film or we try to cover them with heavy make – up, long sleeves or a high collar.
 In a society obsessed with beauty, this negative attitude can all too often lead to low self – esteem and a difficult relationship with our bodies.

 Logically though, scars are a natural result from any accident or surgery.
 Almost everyone we know will have a scar of some kind.
 They are the sign that the body is healthy and well enough to heal itself.
-They should be seen as a good thing.
+Therefore, they should be seen as a good thing.